 I'm not taking anything away from the many award winning, top ten, UK or even world's best wedding photographers, there are some truly exceptional wedding photographers out there, it's just that entering these awards doesn't guarantee that my work will be promoted to the right people - something far more important to me than any perceived industry kudos.

 That said, I am shortlisted for various lists and collections every so often.
 My most recent mentions include being shortlisted as one of the Best Wedding Photographers of 2018 by Hen Heaven, The 50 Best Uk Wedding Photographers by Go Hen and one of the 'Top 10 UK Winter Wedding Photographers' by Professional Photographer magazine.

 With competitions it's possible to get that one amazing but nevertheless lucky shot featured and be forever labelled an ‘award winning wedding photographer’.
 The problem is, good wedding photography relies on skill, understanding and consistency, luck rarely comes into it.

 To develop the kind of depth, variety and consistency required to reliably produce great, professional photographs across a 8, 10 even 12 hour day takes many years and a huge amount of effort and investment.

-Instead I focus on ‘Associations’ - groups that feature only the very best wedding photographers who have been peer reviewed and hand picked for entry to join a small collection of the most talented, top wedding photographers in the UK and world.
+Instead of competitions I focus on ‘Associations’ - groups that feature only the very best wedding photographers who have been peer reviewed and hand picked for entry to join a small collection of the most talented, top wedding photographers in the UK and world.
 Entry to something as exclusive as the invitation-only Best of Wedding Photography or the reportage-only directory This is Reportage, are worth a hundred photo awards to me.